nlowe/EECS3100/README.md

 Projects and code samples for EECS 3100 - Microsystems Design for the Fall 2017 Semester at the University of Toledo

+## Building

+Each project comes with a `Makefile`.
+To assemble, link, and create a flashable image for each project, simply invoke `make` in the project's directory.
+Invoking `make clean` should clean things up.

+The `shared` folder contains parts shared across all projects such as startup boiler plate and the linker script for the device we use in the lab.
+To link for a different device, alter `shared/device.ld`.

 ## License

 All projects and code is licensed under the MIT License unless otherwise specified